timjogorman/RicherEventDescription/guidelines.md

 Unlike with EVENTs, we will not be selecting headwords only.
 Instead, syntactically speaking, all TIMEX3 annotations should correspond to
 a:
-\begin{itemize

 - Noun phrase ("this weekend", "tomorrow", "yesterday", "Tuesday", "Last May", "May 16th", "6/9/1985").
 - Adjective phrase ("two-hour-long", "half-hour--as
 in "a half-hour trip", "preoperative", "post-partum")
 - Adverbial phrase ("lately", "recently", "shortly", "hourly", "intraoperatively").

-\end{itemize
-Importantly, this means that any prepositions which precede (or in some cases, follow) a temporal expression are to be left unmarked,
-\textit{even when they seem to provide additional context for interpreting the TIMEX3}.
+Importantly, this means that any prepositions which precede (or in some cases, follow) a temporal expression are to be left unmarked, *even when they seem to provide additional context for interpreting the TIMEX3*.
 For example:

 - During *the month of July*, she will come visit.